SitePen/dstore/docs/Collection.md

 	tracked.range(0, 10).forEach(...);

-Observable will keep track of each page of data, and send out notifications based on the data it has available.
+Trackable will keep track of each page of data, and send out notifications based on the data it has available.

 And then we could listen for notifications: